-- i) Morphological: There is a gradual dismantling of the inherited verb extension system and loss of suffixes in general, especially valence-related ones.
-16 An agglutinative structure thus gradually becomes isolating. - ii).
+- i) Morphological: There is a gradual dismantling of the inherited verb extension system and loss of suffixes in general, especially valence-related ones. $^{16}$ An agglutinative structure thus gradual becomes isolating. - ii).
 Syntactic: There is a gradual grammaticalization of lexical morphemes into serial verbs and adpositions (Lord 1993) which assume the previous roles of the verb extensions.
-The inherited one-to-many relation between a morphologically complex verb and its NP dependents thus becomes a one-to-one relation between simplex heads and dependents. - iii) Phonological: There is a gradual 'prosodification' of the verb stem; imposition of maximal size limitations, distributional constraints, and differential realizations of phonemes by position.
+The inherited one-to-many relation between a morphologically complex verb and its NP dependents thus becomes a one-to-one relation between simplex heads and dependents. - iii) Phonological: There is a gradual "prosodification" of the verb stem; imposition of maximal size limitations, distributional constraints, and differential realizations of phonemes by position

 While these three changes are clearly visible in West African Niger-Congo, we have seen that their seeds can be detected even in certain Bantu languages, particularly those spoken in Guthrie's zones ABC.
-What I would like to suggest at this point is that even Eastern Bantu languages contain the seeds for the increased 'prosodification' that will accompany the morphological and syntactic changes on the road to 'Kwa'.
-First, note that the Bantu verb stem is the domain for several phonological prosodies: vowel height harmony (e.g. $CeC-iC- \rightarrow CeC-eC-$), nasal consonant harmony (e.g. $I \rightarrow I$), tone assignment rules (e.g. place a H tone on the second mora of the stem).
+What I would like to suggest at this point is that even Eastern Bantu languages contain the seeds for the increased "prosodification" that will accompany the morphological and syntactic changes on the road to Kwa.
+First, note that the Bantu verb stem is the domain for several phonological prosodies: vowel height harmony (e.g. CeC-iC- CeC-eC-), nasal consonant harmony (e.g. l n / NV \ ), tone assignment rules (e.g. place a H tone on the second mora of the stem).
 Although there are exceptions, all three prosodies typically do not count or affect prefixes.
 In other words, almost all Bantu languages show stem-bound phonological prosodies.

 Almost all Bantu languages also show morphological restrictions at the stem level.
-As I have argued elsewhere (Hyman 2001), the suffix morphology of the Bantu verb stem is highly templatic (cf. Meeussen 1967).
-Specifically, concerning the productive extensions, we can establish the Pan-Bantu 'default' extension ordering in (48).
-17
+As I have argued elsewhere (Hyman 2001), the suffix morphology of the Bantu verb stem in highly templatic (cf. Meeussen 1967).
+Specifically, concerning the productive extensions, we can establish the "default" extension ordering in (48).